Last Updated on January 19, 2024 by Kelly

 Currently, tickets must be reserved online in advance of your visit.
 Tickets prices vary depending on the date and time you choose to visit.
 There are discounts for seniors, students, and children.
 (Children 2 years old and under are admitted for free.)

-You can buy tickets to the Vancouver Aquarium through their website.
 If you are particularly interested in nature, you can book a private tour of the Vancouver Aquarium and the Bloedel Conservatory.

 What to See at the Vancouver Aquarium

 The Vancouver Aquarium has a number of interesting exhibits:

 - Steller’s Bay: This exhibit is dedicated to Steller sea lions.
 The exhibit features an active research station and large glass windows to watch the sea lions swim.

 - Sea Otters: The sea otters that you see at the Vancouver Aquarium were all rescued as orphaned pups.
 They aren’t able to be released back into the wild because they were orphaned so young.
 Thankfully, the Vancouver Aquarium has a lovely home for them.
 We learned that sea otters are pretty high maintenance… they spend 30% of their day grooming!
 Otters are one of my favorite animals.
 They are so fun to watch!

 - Pacific Canada Pavilion: This exhibit focuses on the marine life native to the Vancouver area.
 At the Strait of Georgia exhibit, you can get an above level view and a “deep dive view”.
 The exhibit contains crabs, rockfishes, and sturgeon.

 - Penguin Point: Penguins from South Africa are the stars of this exhibit.
 The exhibit has an upper viewing area, or you can get up close and see the penguins in action.
 African penguins are now an endangered species, so it’s important that we protect them.
 These penguins were bred as part of a Species Survival Plan.